West Yorkshire

 Who is it for: children and young people aged 8-24 in North and West Yorkshire

-Who is it for: children and young people aged 6-14 in Bradford
+Who is it for: asylum seekers and refugees in Bradford.

 • CAMHS is an NHS service that provides therapy and emotional support for people with mental health challenges.
 You can find one in every local authority